Chapter 10 (Legion): Plot

-Talking with Lenny (Aubrey Plaza) and Oliver (Jemaine Clement) inside his mind, David (Dan Stevens) informs Farouk that he will help him find his body as long as he doesn't hurt anyone.
+Talking with Lenny and Oliver inside his mind, David informs Farouk that he will help him find his body as long as he doesn't hurt anyone.

 At night, David leads some of his team into the desert to meet with Farouk inside Oliver's body.
 However, this is part of Farouk's plan, who infiltrates Division 3 with minimal security and kills many soldiers.
-He traps Cary (Bill Irwin) in a room where he is haunted by Lenny, while he incapacitates Kerry (Amber Midthunder).
+He traps Cary in a room where he is haunted by Lenny, while he incapacitates Kerry.
 When the team returns, they find that Farouk trapped Cary inside Kerry's body.
 The team concludes that Farouk was looking for a monk member of the Mi-Go order, whom he believes is responsible for hiding his original body.
-Admiral Fukyama's bodyguards, the Vermillion, suspect that David may be responsible for leading Farouk into Division 3, which is rebuffed by Syd (Rachel Keller) and Melanie (Jean Smart).
+Admiral Fukyama's bodyguards, the Vermillion, suspect that David may be responsible for leading Farouk into Division 3, which is rebuffed by Syd and Melanie.

 Disturbed by the deaths, David asks Cary and Kerry for help in trying to meet with the future version of Syd again.
 Using the amplification chamber, David meets with Syd, who tells him that he will kill Farouk within a week, but then a plague will kill all the humans on the planet, which can be prevented if Farouk recovers his body.
-David then confronts Farouk in his original form (Navid Negahban), and both engage in a wrestling match, which evolves into a mind battle.
+David then confronts Farouk in his original form, and both engage in a wrestling match, which evolves into a mind battle.
 Farouk then promises to stop killing, as long as David continues helping him in finding his body.
 David leaves the desert, while Lenny fails to convince Farouk from letting her go.

 Cary manages to exit Kerry, although the process is not complete, with both noting that Kerry is now aging.
 David talks with Melanie, who tells him that he must "save himself".
 Based on this, David tells Syd about meeting her future self and working to help Farouk.
 Syd understands his position, and tells him they must do what the future Syd said by finding the monk.
 The monk is revealed to be in the room guarding people infected with the Catalyst, although he is not infected.

-Throughout the episode, the Narrator (Jon Hamm) explains the concept of umwelt, creatures' perception of the world.
+Throughout the episode, the Narrator explains the concept of umwelt, creatures' perception of the world.
 He also states how humans can change the meaning behind their ideas.
 As an example, a boy is taught by Oliver that "red" is green colored and "green" is red colored, with "green" symbolizing "go".
 As a result, the kid walks into a red light, causing him to get hit by a car.